BeginDot

 Google is in the business of solving problems for searchers as quickly and efficiently as possible.

-For Google, an excellent user experience calls for lowering the amount of time users spend on its site.
+For Google, an excellent user experience calls for lowering the number of time users spend on its site.
 Here is the first significant change in how keywords have evolved with actionable strategies that you could implement.

 1. 15% Of Searches Google Sees Every Day Are Still New